-How to invest in Brazil Bookmark has been added
+How to invest in Brazil has been saved

 How to invest in Brazil

 This section provides topics related to foreign investor's federal taxpayer registration, foreign capital registration and investment in Brazilian land.

 Foreign investor's federal taxpayer registration

 Corporate Taxpayer Identification Number (CNPJ) is also required from nonresidents that own certain properties or rights in Brazil.
 Failure to comply with this requirement may cause tax, commercial, and foreign exchange control consequences to said nonresidents.
 This identification number is mandatory for the registration of any operation with the Brazilian Central Bank of Brazil.
 As per recent guidance, it may be necessary to disclose in the CNPJ registry the complete chain of ownership up to the ultimate beneficiaries, as well as the legal representatives of owners.

 The Brazilian Central Bank (BACEN) is in charge of monitoring and regulating foreign exchange transactions regarding any inflow and outflow of proceeds in and out of Brazil, based upon the guidelines established by the Brazilian Monetary Council.
 Foreign investments can be depicted into two main categories: (i) foreign direct investments (FDI) which are regulated by Law 4131/62, or (ii) investments made in the Brazilian financial and capital market, which are regulated by the Brazilian Central Bank Resolution 4,373/14.

 The National Monetary Council sets Brazil's exchange controls.
 The Brazilian Central Bank, which is responsible for implementing policy, has a number of departments that deal specifically with foreign investment and exchange.